ibm-cloud-docs/logs-router/route_rules_definitions.md

         When using `is`, only 1 value can be specified.

 `value`
-:   A string, or an array of strings, to be compared with the `operand` property to determine whether the metric is routed or not.
+:   A string, or an array of strings, to be compared with the `operand` property to determine whether the log is routed or not.
 When the `is` `operator` is used, `value` must include a single string.
 When the `in` `operator` is used, `value` can include multiple strings in an array.

     Valid values depend on the `operand`.